bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 * Habit tracking apps.

 These apps do not handle sensitive patient data or impact critical healthcare decisions.
 A malfunction in these apps might cause annoyance or inconvenience, but it won’t lead to harmful consequences for recipients of healthcare.

 For low-risk apps, basic security measures like data encryption, access control, and regular software updates are usually enough.
 However, developers should still follow best practices for secure coding and usability testing.

+### Medium and High-Risk Apps (Managing risks is essential part of their development)

+* Medium-risk apps involve patient health data and complex payments (e.g., telemedicine platforms, appointment scheduling software).
+* High-risk apps include life-critical software, such as medical devices, AI-driven diagnostics, and surgical assistance tools.

+For these applications, risk assessment must be integrated into Agile workflows, with continuous monitoring, regulatory compliance, and security testing.

+**Risk management strategies** should align with the **organization’s risk culture**, ensuring **strategies can result** in improved compliance and efficiency.